St Bartholomew's Cemetery

 Operating hours and access

-The cemetery is open to the public 365 days a year from 7.30 am to 6 pm (7.30 pm during daylight savings time).
+The cemetery is open to the public seven days a week from 7.30 am to 6 pm (7.30 pm during daylight savings time).

 Maintenance and repair of gravesites